WA Democrats propose assault weapon ban, permit to buy guns

-Washington would ban assault weapons, require a permit to buy a gun and make gun sellers potentially liable for reckless sales under legislative proposals announced Monday by Gov. Jay Inslee and Attorney General Bob Ferguson.
+Washington would ban assault weapons, require a permit to buy a gun and make gun sellers potentially liable for negligent sales under legislative proposals announced Monday by Gov. Jay Inslee and Attorney General Bob Ferguson.

 Standing with gun-violence survivors and Democratic legislators at a news conference in Tukwila, Inslee and Ferguson pushed for aggressive action to build on a string of previous Washington laws that have expanded background checks, required safe storage and banned the sale of high-capacity magazines.